James McCoubrey was born in Ballymoney, Co.Antrim in 1888.

-At the 1901 Census James was at home with his parents and sister.
-Ten years later he was still at home and working as a painter.
+At the 1901 Census James was at home with his parents and younger brother William.
+Ten years later he was still at home, 35 Main Street, Ballymoney and working as a painter.
+Age 20 he was at home with 12 year old brother William his parents and two boarders.

 James initially enlisted in April 1915 (in Belfast), into the 18th Battalion, Royal Irish Rifles.